 Alternatively, business travellers and expats looking for luxury can find several serviced apartments in Rotterdam.
 These are fully furnished and equipped with attractive amenities and WiFi.

 Most accommodation in Rotterdam comes unfurnished and sometimes even basics such as carpeting and curtains may not be included – this is indicated by the word 'kaal' in rental ads.
-Fully furnished housing (gemeubileerd) is rarer and more expensive but is often the ideal for expats who aren't settling in the Netherlands for the long term.
+Fully furnished housing (gemeubileerd) is rarer and more expensive but is often the ideal for expats who aren't settling in the Netherlands long term.

 Finding accommodation in Rotterdam